knl/hs.winter/README.md

 and end with a command `move()`, `place()`, `resize()`, or `act()` (they are all synonyms for the same action).
 This chain of commands will return a function that one can easily pass to hotkey.bind.

+## Todo

+- improve screen handling
+- tests
+- do a proper documentation, as the one coming with mjolnir is painfull
+- ...